Left and Center: Jeremy circa, 1986

 Height and Weight: 6’0″ and 140 pounds

-Distinguishing Characteristics: Caucasian Male, Brown hair, Green hair, Jeremy had a broken index finger at the time of his 1986 disappearance, he has scars on his forehead and nose, his feet were big for his age and he wore a size 13 shoe, and he has a mole located on his chin
+Distinguishing Characteristics: Caucasian Male, Brown hair, Green eyes, Jeremy had a broken index finger at the time of his 1986 disappearance, he has scars on his forehead and nose, his feet were big for his age and he wore a size 13 shoe, he has a mole located on his chin

 NCMEC Number: 600424

 Jeremy was last seen in Myrtle Point, Oregon on August 14th 1986.
 During that month, the Coos County Fair came to the area.
 Jeremy and his 10 year old sister, S’te, came to the area to attend it.
 They both stayed with their stepfather, Olie, while they were in the area.
 Jeremy called his mother that day from a pay phone outside of McKay’s Market and told her he was going to the fair at approximately 4:45 pm.

 Jeremy went to the fair with a close friend, Johnny Fish.
 Several people reported seeing Jeremy and Johnny at the fair together.
 Jeremy was supposed to meet S’te at a Ferris wheel, but he never arrived and she never saw him again.
 At 9:40 pm, Jeremy went to a local tavern that his grandmother owned to meet Olie.
 He gave Jeremy a few dollars and then Jeremy left.

 Jeremy was never seen or heard from again.
 Two days later, his mother, Diane, came to pick Jeremy and S’te up.
 Jeremy was not home and when he didn’t return home that night, Diane contacted the police.
 Authorities initially suspected Jeremy was a runaway and possibly left to join the fair.
 They originally ruled out foul play since there were reported sightings of Jeremy in the local area after he went missing.